storyblok/storyblok-js/README.md

   </a>
 </p>

-## 🚀 Usage
+## Kickstart a new project

-> If you are first-time user of the Storyblok, read the [Getting Started](https://www.storyblok.com/docs/guide/getting-started?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-js) guide to get a project ready in less than 5 minutes.
+Are you eager to dive into coding? **[Follow these steps to kickstart a new project with Storyblok and a JavaScript frontend framework](https://www.storyblok.com/technologies?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-js)**, and get started in just a few minutes!

-### Installation
+## Installation

 Install `@storyblok/js`: